Initialize SafeNet eToken

 • Reinitializing your eToken will delete all certificates currently installed on the token.
 If you have existing certificates on the eToken, they will be removed permanently and will have to be reissued and installed again.

 • GlobalSign provides one free token to new customers and offers free replacements if the token becomes unsupported or faulty.
-For additional token, you can buy directly from GlobalSign or from another vendor, provided the token is compatible with GlobalSign Requirements.
+For additional token, you can buy directly from GlobalSign or from another vendor, provided the token is compatible with GlobalSign requirements.
 GlobalSign support the following token models from Thales:

 • Safenet eToken 5110 (For AATL Only)